Frost-Codes/SI-Backend-Technical-Challenge/README.md

 ![Screenshot 2024-09-19 222011](https://github.com/user-attachments/assets/29f32919-1464-4e26-ba73-1a5ff03e2c79)

 ### Overview
 This API enables CRUD operations for customers and their orders.
 Authentication is implemented via Google OAuth2 using `social-auth-app-django`.
-The API integrates with Africa's Talking for sending SMS alerts.
-The API also use `Swagger UI` to generate interactive API documentation that lets users try out the API calls directly in the browser
+`Swagger UI` is used to generate interactive API documentation that lets users try out API calls directly in the browser

 ### Features
 1. CRUD operations for customers and orders